Leveraging HARO for Brand Exposure

 HARO is an acronym that stands for Help A Reporter Out.
 It’s also a fantastic online platform that helps to match up journalists with credible sources across numerous industries.
 In other words, it’s like a dating site for journalists and potential sources.

-Our agency has been using HARO for several years to help secure media coverage for ourselves and our clients.
+All of the top New York digital marketing agencies have been using HARO for several years to help secure media coverage for ourselves and our clients.
 The platform has made a world of difference in the success of our online PR and content marketing efforts.

 There are several reasons why we so enthusiastically sing the praises of HARO.
 First and foremost, the service itself is free!
 Yes, there are paid upgrade options, but they aren’t at all necessary to reap the benefits of fantastic media coverage.